ghc/ghc/doc/markup.rst

 apostrophes themselves: to hyperlink ``foo'`` one would simply type ``'foo''``.
 To hyperlink identifiers written in infix form, simply put them in quotes as always: ``'`elem`'``.

-For compatibility with other systems, the following alternative form of markup is accepted [3]_: ```T'``.

-..
-[3]
-   We chose not to use this as the primary markup for identifiers because strictly speaking the ````` character should not be used as a left quote, it is a grave accent.

 Emphasis, Bold and Monospaced Text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~